Title: A Watcher's Word

 She was puzzled as to how he knew about that and his possible connection.
 “Looking for you?”

-“No. Somebody wants to stop the proliferation of Slayers.
+“No. There are after you.
+Somebody wants to stop the proliferation of Slayers.
 There have been shifting powers in the demon world, many people unhappy that the balance has been disturbed in favour of multiple Slayers.
-I heard a rumour of an attack on the Council.
-I’ve been trying to investigate so I could warn you.
+I heard a rumour of an attack on the Council and I’ve been trying to investigate so I could warn you.
 I still don’t have all the details, I just know there has been talk of the Old Ones opposing the new setup you have here.”

 Buffy took a beat to process his information.